Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: EPISTEMIC ERROR BOUND

 We define \textbf{epistemic }(test-time) \textbf{error} (henceforth, epistemic error) as follows. \begin{definition}[Epistemic error] The learner's epistemic error in characterizing a target task distribution $\targettaskdist$ with predictor $\preddist$ is

 \end{definition} In other words, epistemic error is a special case of \Cref{def:tv} where $\dist = \preddist$, $\repl{\dist} = \targettaskdist$, and $\mathbf{A}=\datavals$.

-The TV distance has several desirable characteristics, satisfying the properties of both an $f$-divergence and integral probability metric.
-However, our concept of an epistemic error bound does not rely on a specific definition of epistemic error.
-In fact, our results extend immediately to any function of $\preddist$ and $\targettask$ that is a lower bound on some function of TV distance.
-In \Cref{sec:distance}, we state our main result using definitions of epistemic error in terms of other measures.
-See also \citet{sale_second-order_2024} for a thorough investigation of the suitability of various divergence measures of related concepts, such as epistemic uncertainty.
+The TV distance has several desirable characteristics, satisfying the properties of both an $f$-divergence and integral probability metric \citep{birrell_divergences_2022}.
+However, our concept of an epistemic error bound does not rely on a specific definition of epistemic error, and our results extend immediately to any function of $\preddist$ and $\targettask$ that is a lower bound on some function of the TV distance.
+In \Cref{sec:distance}, we state our main result using definitions of epistemic error in terms of other measures.\footnote{See also \citet{sale_second-order_2024} for a thorough investigation of the suitability of various divergence measures of related concepts, such as epistemic uncertainty.}

-Equipped with a formal definition of epistemic error, we now introduce the concept of an epistemic error bound: \begin{definition}[Epistemic error bound] Given a model class $\modelclass$ and a predictor $\preddist \in \modelclass$, if
+Equipped with a formal definition of epistemic error, we now introduce the concept of an epistemic error bound. \begin{definition}[Epistemic error bound] Given a predictor $\preddist \in \modelclass$ and a target task distribution $\hypertargetdist$, if

-we say $\marginprob$ is the probability the learner experiences a \textbf{margin of epistemic error} greater than $\margin$.
+we say the learner experiences an \textbf{epistemic error margin} greater than $\margin$ with probability at most $\marginprob$.
 The bound is probabilistic because the target task is a random quantity, i.e., the statement reflects stochasticity in the realization of $\targettask \sim \hypertargetdist$. \end{definition}